 She has been working at the Language Centre of the University of Oldenburg since 2016, where she mainly teaches preparatory German courses.

-Clara Liehmann is responsible for supporting applicants in developing their proficiency of German during the orientation year and mainly teaches preparatory courses.
+Clara Liehmann is responsible for supporting applicants in developing their proficiency of German during preparatory German courses and mainly teaches preparatory courses.

 She worked in Hamburg for several years, including at the University of Hamburg and the Goethe Institute.
 She previously spent a year teaching at USST's Shanghai-Hamburg College in Shanghai (China) and worked as a DAAD language assistant at the University of Wrocław (Poland).
 She studied German, Romance and German as a second language at the universities of Mainz, Heidelberg and València (Spain).

 Wiebke Sander has been working at the Language Centre of the University of Oldenburg since the summer semester of 2019.
 She teaches both preparatory German courses and German courses during the semester.